MESO-CAR T Cells Therapy for Relapsed and Refractory Epithelial Ovarian Cancer

 Inclusion Criteria:

-18 to 70 Years Old, female; Expected survival > 12 weeks; Clinical performance status of ECOG score 0-2; Patients who have previously been treated with second- line or more lines of standard treatment are not effective (No remission or recurrence after remission); At least one measurable tumor foci according to RECIST standard 1.1 ; Positive Mesothelin expression in tumor tissues; Creatinine ≤ 1.5×ULN; ALT and AST ≤ 3×ULN; Total bilirubin ≤ 2×ULN; Hemoglobin≥90g/L; Absolute counting of neutrophils≥1000uL ; Absolute counting of lymphocytes>0.7×10^9/L; Counting of Platelet≥75000/uL; The venous access required for collection can be established without contraindications for leukocyte collection; Able to understand and sign the Informed Consent Document.
+18 to 70 Years Old, female; Expected survival > 12 weeks; Clinical performance status of ECOG score 0–2; Patients who have previously been treated with second-line or more lines of standard treatment are not effective (No remission or recurrence after remission); At least one measurable tumor foci according to RECIST standard 1.1 ; Positive Mesothelin expression in tumor tissues; Creatinine ≤ 1.5×ULN; ALT and AST ≤ 3×ULN; Total bilirubin ≤ 2×ULN; Hemoglobin≥90g/L; Absolute counting of neutrophils≥1000uL ; Absolute counting of lymphocytes>0.7×10^9/L; Counting of Platelets≥75000/uL; The venous access required for collection can be established without contraindications for leukocyte collection.
+I am able to understand and sign the informed consent document.

 Exclusion Criteria: